 Plans to Accommodate Unit Train Shipping Service to Improve Transport

-The UP required space for 110 cars with 48 hour turnaround time on equipment and a drive in, drive out design.
-Unfortunately, the existing yard and loading equipment was unable to accommodate these requirements.
+The UP required space for 110 cars with 48 hour turnaround time on equipment and a drive-in, drive-out design.
+Unfortunately, the existing yard and loading equipment were unable to accommodate these requirements.
 Snyder & Associates served as the lead designer and initially provided assistance to verify the overall feasibility of accommodating unit train service.
 After determining that required improvements were possible and UP could provide service, the design of upgrades was initiated.

 Space was limited, so creative site design was critical.
-A new track was designed running parallel to the existing UP corridor with geometry designed to accommodate large road locomotives and switching equipment.
+A new track was designed to run parallel to the existing UP corridor with geometry designed to accommodate large road locomotives and switching equipment.
 The owner hasn’t released the project for construction yet.